-The investment fund invests at least 51% of the fund assets in units in other investment funds.
+The investment fund invests at least 51% of the fund assets in units in exchange-traded equity index funds ("exchange-traded funds" or "ETFs").

 The following investment instruments are purchased for the fund assets, while complying with the investment focus outlined above.